Lone Fir Cemetery History

 Barrell tried to sell the cemetery to the City of Portland but the deal was refused because it was considered too far from town at the time.
 When the City refused, a group of Portland families and plotholders purchased the land for $4,000 and incorporated it as Lone Fir Cemetery, a name suggested by Colburn Barrell’s wife Aurelia in honor of the solitary fir tree on the land.

 In the early days, there were four small cemeteries in what is now downtown Portland.
 All of the deceased from these cemeteries were moved to Lone Fir.
 Later, many from St. Mary’s Catholic cemetery were moved to Lone Fir when it was converted to Central Catholic High School.
-Their at1880_lone_fir_cemeteryhletic field is referred to as the “Bone Yard” to this day.
+Their athletic field is referred to as the “Bone Yard” to this day.
 For more than forty years, every burial in Portland occurred at Lone Fir until Riverview Cemetery was established in 1893.

 No money was set aside for perpetual care and the cemetery gradually fell into disrepair.
 By 1928 it was covered with blackberry mounds and there were 10,000 unknown graves.
 Prior to the 1870s, there were few stone markers and the wooden ones had rotted or were destroyed in one of several fires in the cemetery.